arangamani/jenkins_api_client/README.md

 DETAILS:
 --------
-This projects currently only provides functionality for the <tt>jobs</tt> interface.
+This projects currently only provides functionality for the <tt>jobs, node, and system</tt> interfaces.
 This is still a work-in-progress project.
 I mainly use the functionality of this project for my autmation work and the functionality mainly focussed on my usage and I believe others might find it useful too.
 I would love to add more features to it and I will continue working on improving existing features and add more interfaces such as nodes, views, build queue, etc,.